digi-ron/AU-Falcon-SPUD-Project/README.md

 # AU-Falcon-SPUD-Project
-A collation of notes and information about the AU Falcon, collated while working on an Amaretto Gold Series 1 Forte, nicknamed "SPUD" because it looks like a potato.
+A collation of notes and information about the AU Falcon, collated while working on a Falcon Forte, nicknamed "SPUD".

 > NOTE: The information here is *most* accurate for the MY 1999 S1 Ford Falcon Forte Sedan, but as much information as possible has been added for other variants